FDio/csit/docs/tag_documentation.rst

     Non Drop Rate evaluation of results.
 Loss acceptance of dropped packets is set to zero lost packets.

+.. topic:: NDRPDR

+    Single test finding both No Drop Rate and Partial Drop Rate simultaneously.
+    The search is done by optimized algorithm which performs multiple trial runs at different durations and transmit rates.

 .. topic:: NDRCHK

     Performance tests where TG verifies DUTs' throughput at ref-NDR (reference